rapyuta-robotics/rclUE/docs/source/index.rst

 Welcome to rclUE's documentation!
 ===================================

 **rclUE** is a `ROS2 <https://docs.ros.org/en/foxy/index.html#>`_
-client library for Unreal Engine. rclUE is a UE4 Plugin whih bridges `Unreal Engine <https://www.unrealengine.com/en-US/?lang=en-US>`_ and ROS2, opening UE4’s tools to ROS developers through a C++ interface.
+client library for Unreal Engine. rclUE is a UE Plugin whih bridges `Unreal Engine <https://www.unrealengine.com/en-US/?lang=en-US>`_ and ROS2, opening UE’s tools to ROS developers through a C++ interface.
-Furthermore non-ROS engineers should be able to quickly set up robot simulations through UE4’s blueprint visual scripting language by using the instruments that ROS developers and the plugin exposed.
+Furthermore non-ROS engineers should be able to quickly set up robot simulations through UE’s blueprint visual scripting language by using the instruments that ROS developers and the plugin exposed.

 This document includes not only rclUE but also an overview of its stakeholders from various repositories.
 Please check the :doc:`overview`.

-A demo of our tool can be found in our port of the `turtlebot examples to UE4 <https://github.com/rapyuta-robotics/turtlebot3-UE>`_.
+A demo of our tool can be found in our port of the `turtlebot examples to UE <https://github.com/rapyuta-robotics/turtlebot3-UE>`_.

 .. raw:: html